 Difference between National Guard and active-duty service

-The main difference is simple: Active duty is full-time military service, while most National Guard positions are part-time.
+The main difference is simple: Active duty is full-time military service, while most National Guard positions are part time.
 Part-time service typically means that you "drill," or perform your military duty, one weekend per month and two weeks each year.

 But even as a part-timer, you can get called up for full-time service for training or deployments.
-I have a National Guard buddy who was called up for nine months of full-time service to take Spanish language courses.
+I have a National Guard buddy who was called up for nine months of full-time service so he could take Spanish language courses.
 His unit was to begin operating in a Spanish-speaking part of the world, and that's how he needed to prep for the new mission.
 After nine months, he went back to part-time military service and returned to his civilian job.

 You can think of Title 32 as full-time National Guard service and Title 10 as active-duty service.